No matter how carefully you may use your Samsung washing machine, it may fail someday.

 - Remove the branch pipe and wash it.

 Check the pipe carefully for any damage.
-The most often case is disintegration at the clamp connections.
+The most frequent case is disintegration at the clamp connections.
 If the branch pipe or the pump is out of order, replace the element.

 The washer won’t heat the water